Asymptotic expansion of beta matrix models in the multi-cut regime: Fixed filling fractions: refined results

-In this section, we show how the asymptotic expansion of multilinear statistics for non-analytic test functions can be deduced from our results, thanks to their explicit dependence on the distance of the variables $x$ (appearing in the correlators) to $\mathsf{A}$.
-We also show how to extend our results to the case of harmonic potentials, and potentials containing a complex-valued term of order $O(1/N)$.
+In this section, we show how to extend our results to the case of harmonic potentials, and potentials containing a complex-valued term of order $O(\frac{1}{N})$.
 The latter is performed by using fine properties of analytic functions (the two-constants theorem) as was recently proposed in \cite{Smulticut}.